Inverters are getting smaller.

 First came an SoC from Semitech.
 Semitech has primarily been focused on power-line communications (PLC) on the so-called Smart Grid.
 Their focus hasn’t so much been on residential settings, where broadband connections dominate, but rather longer-distance machine-to-machine narrowband connections.
 We’re talking hundreds of (electric) meters communicating over a few kilometers.

 That said, they noticed an opportunity.
-Traditionally, a single inverter will serve multiple panels; this helps keep cost down (always an issue as solar struggles to compete with other forms of energy).
+Traditionally, a single inverter like the GoodWe inverter will serve multiple panels; this helps keep cost down (always an issue as solar struggles to compete with other forms of energy).
 But Semitech notes that there are some weaknesses with this arrangement.
 In particular, the one inverter becomes a single point of failure that can take all of its panels out of action.
 Efficiency also gets tuned to the needs of the worst (e.g., most shaded) panel – meaning that energy is wasted from the other panels.

 The ideal would be a micro-inverter for each panel – something that’s generally been a cost challenge.
 So Semitech is trying to reduce that added cost by integrating the inverter electronics (not the transformers) into the PLC chip.
 So any inverter that was intended to communicate could get the inverter control circuitry almost for free (it’s a small add-on to the PLC circuitry, which dominates the chip).